 How Technology Can Support Workplace Management

 As the return to the physical workplace continues in the UK, businesses are looking for new ways to manage their spaces.
-Integrating facilities management and technology can provide intelligent solutions that can help businesses to keep their office spaces efficient and optimised.
-SWG CEO, Gary Watkins, spoke to Tomorrow’s FM about future-proofing the workplace with CAFM and space management.
+Integrating facilities management and technology can provide intelligent solutions that can help businesses to keep their office spaces efficient and optimized.
+SWG CEO, Gary Watkins, spoke to Tomorrow’s FM about future-proofing the workplace with IWMS and space management.
 With an integrated technology solution, teams are in a much stronger position to make smarter workplace decisions that will reduce costs, improve sustainability and enhance the employee experience.

 Ensure Your Facility is Making the Most of its Smart Technology

 With technology adoption growing, hybrid working increasing and a bigger emphasis on sustainability, users’ expectations of building management are changing.
-The inclusion of smart technologies and CAFM software in buildings has led to data rich insights and well informed FMs making sure the full potential of buildings are realised.
+The inclusion of smart technologies and IWMS software in buildings has led to data rich insights and well informed FMs making sure the full potential of buildings are realized.
 SWG CEO, Gary Watkins recently spoke to the journal PFM on the subject of how FMs must prove that their facilities technology is providing the best outcomes.
 Watkins says while selecting and implementing the right software is crucial, that is just the first step towards benefiting from all that technology has to offer.

 Selecting and Implementing Technology